Contents of this article:

 - Private Tags - only visible to you.

-In this example, the owner of the reflection has tagged the reflection: maths, class discussion, questioning.
+In this example, the owner of the reflection has tagged the reflection: questioning, maths, and class discussion.
 Anyone who can access the reflection can filter and view these tags.

-They have also added a private tag that is only relevant to them.
+You can also add private tag that is only relevant to you.

 NOTE: Be careful with your spelling and decide whether you will use spaces or capitalisation.
 If there is a difference (e.g. questioning, Questioning, questiong or classdiscussion, class discussion) they will register as separate tags and make the filter process less straightforward.